La Clerecía, Salamanca: History

 Construction began in 1617 under the protection of Margaret of Austria, wife of Philip III, apparently as an act of reparation to the order for the imprisonment suffered by its founder, Ignatius of Loyola, by the Inquisition in the Mocha tower of the old cathedral of Salamanca.
 It was completed in 1754.

 The general floor plan of the building is the work of Juan Gómez de Mora.

 After the expulsion of the Jesuits from Spain, decreed by Charles III by means of the Pragmatic Sanction of 1767, the building was given to the Royal Clergy of San Marcos, with headquarters in the Church of San Marcos.
 The latter subsequently ceded the building (except for the church) to the Diocese of Salamanca, which installed the Seminary of San Carlos in it.

-In 1940, the Pontifical University of Salamanca was created, instituted by Pope Pius XII, and the Diocese gave it the building as its headquarters.
-Despite the fact that this delivery did not include the temple of the Holy Spirit, the Pontifical University suppressed the worship in it since September 2012 in order to be exploited for tourism.
+In 1940, the Pontifical University of Salamanca was created and instituted by Pope Pius XII, and the Diocese gave it the building as its headquarters.
+Although this delivery did not include the temple of the Holy Spirit, the Pontifical University suppressed its worship since September 2012 to be exploited for tourism.
 Only weddings of alumni and people linked to the Pontifical University are allowed.

 Art and architecture

 The Church

 It has a monumental façade with three sections.

 The first section has large Corinthian semicolumns guarding the three entrance doors.
-On the two lateral ones appear coats of arms of Spain and on the central one a niche with the image of San Ignacio de Loyola, after the expulsion of the Jesuits a stone lion was placed at the feet of the image, which happened to represent San Marcos.
-The second section shows two ovals with baroque decoration in the side streets and a large window in the central one whose light had to be reduced due to the weight of the upper sections.
+On the two lateral ones appear coats of arms of Spain, and on the central one a niche with the image of San Ignacio de Loyola.
+After the expulsion of the Jesuits, a stone lion was placed at the feet of the image, representing San Marcos.
+The second section shows two ovals with baroque decorations on the side streets and a large window in the central one whose light had to be reduced due to the weight of the upper sections.
 The design of both sections is due to Father Mato, a Jesuit architect.

-The third section is the work of Andrés García de Quiñones, who built the towers following the model initially designed for the City Hall building in the Plaza Mayor and the central belfry with a relief of the Coming of the Holy Spirit, and sculptures of the Virgin and the founding kings.
+The third section is the work of Andrés García de Quiñones, who built the towers following the model initially designed for the City Hall building in the Plaza Mayor and the central belfry with a relief of the Coming of the Holy Spirit and sculptures of the Virgin and the founding kings.

-The interior of the church has a single nave with chapels between buttresses, following the Jesuit scheme of the Roman church of Il Gesú, with four bays and a wide transverse nave that does not protrude.
+The church's interior has a single nave with chapels between buttresses, following the Jesuit scheme of the Roman church of Il Gesú, with four bays and a wide transverse nave that does not protrude.
 The construction is dominated by Tuscan pilasters with Scurialian reminiscences.
 The side chapels have balconies for the use of the Jesuits.
 The great dome that illuminates the interior is also the work of the Jesuit architect Mato, having the same height as the nave of the church, 50 m, and reinforced on several occasions due to its magnitude.

 The naves are covered with lunette vaults with stucco decoration.